virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 GitHub Workflow Deployment
 =========================================================
-In the [Deployment Setup](#deployment-setup) we entered in the `.github/workflows/deploy.yml` [file][08] which branch, of the repository, is used for the deployment.
-You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the `git push`, the workflow will be triggered.
+In [Deployment Setup](#deployment-setup) we defined the deployment branch in the `.github/workflows/deploy.yml` [file][08], which is used then used for the deployment, whenever performing `git push`.
+You are free to use any branch, other than the `gh-pages`, keeping in mind that only upon the `git push`, the workflow will be triggered.

-The workflow deployment itself is tracked by the status indicator in the repository, in this case a beige-brown dot, which if clicked on, will show the running status, and the deployment details.
+The workflow deployment itself is tracked by the status indicator in the repository, in this case a beige-brown dot <strong><b><font color='tan'>･</font></strong></b>, which if clicked on, will show the running status, and the deployment details.
 As mentioned, the deployment takes approx. 2 minutes to finish.

 <center>
 <figure>